The brand's flagship in the CBD.

 The Bottom End

-A very clever pub, disco and diner hybrid.
+A clever pub, disco and diner hybrid from the man behind legendary nightclub Honkytonks.

 Opulence meets wartime misery in this Berlin-inspired cocktail bar hidden away in the city.